“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

 - Don’t wear expensive jewelry or have expensive cameras dangling from your neck.
 If you’re going to do that, you might as well just wear a big sandwich board that says “tourist!”

-- Be mindful of your bag and your personal belongings in crowded areas and when taking the Circumvesuviana trains.
+- Be mindful of your bag and your personal belongings in crowded areas and when taking the Circumvesuviana trains on day trips from Naples

-- Don’t walk alone at night, particularly in areas such as Museo, or around Garibaldi square.
-Be careful when walking down the narrow passageways and dimly lit alleys.
+- Don’t walk alone at night, particularly in areas such as Museo, or around Garibaldi square

 - Don’t carry tons of cash and try to minimise the amount of valuables that you carry with you.